Luke 7

 Having nothing to pay back, he showed kindness to both.
 Which of them therefore will love him most?

-Comments Luke 7:42a First, we look at this verse not in a spiritual way.
+First, we look at this verse not in a spiritual way.
 By the verse itself, when you owe something to someone, the person that you are owing to, will expect you to pay them back with interest.
 But here in this verse, you cannot pay back what you owe to the Lord, not by money, but by doing good to others in the name of Jesus.
 The Lord has been so good to all of us, the Father has sent the beloved Son of God to die for all humans, but what can all humans do to pay back to the Father?
 No one on this earth can do anything directly to the Lord.
 But the only thing the Father is asking from us is to accept the teaching of the beloved Son of God and glorify His name, because the beloved Son of God has paid the debt you owe to the Father, on the cross, the beloved Son of God has paid it all.
 The big sin of one, the small sin of another, both sins have been paid.
 No one can say I am more beloved than another, because both cannot pay enough for the debt that they owe to the Father.

-Comments Luke 7:42b This is the question to ask yourself, the sin you have committed, the beloved Son of God has paid for you, but what about the sins of your parents or your children which in your eyes look so great?
+This is the question to ask yourself, the sin you have committed, the beloved Son of God has paid for you, but what about the sins of your parents or your children which in your eyes look so great?
 Nevertheless, if they all come and believe and beg for mercy, the beloved Son of God has paid that debt too, who then can say, you are more beloved than another.
 Because, in your heart, you do not really care about the sins of others that do not relate to you.
 This is how all the humans think, the same way, the sins of others are not mine, but when it comes to your own family, you yourself are willing to pay for it, and that is why here we mention about family.
 As we care for our family, the Father cares for His family, because all humans that have received the beloved Son of God are counted as His family.
 The idea is that the Lord does not favor one over another because they commit more or less sins; we are all sinners in His eyes.
 From God’s point of view, it doesn’t matter how much you sin, what it matters is if you repent and come to Jesus.

 Simon answered and said, The one, I suppose, to whom he forgave the most.
 And He said to him, You have rightly judged.

-Comments Luke 7:43 The beloved Son of God has answered the question from a human point of view, who loves God more, the one that commits a lesser sin or the one that commits a greater sin.
+The beloved Son of God has answered the question from a human point of view, who loves God more, the one that commits a lesser sin or the one that commits a greater sin.
 When both sins are considered, the Lord has forgiven all, but the Lord has told Simon here in this place that Simon has answered in a human way.
 But the Lord also understands in this parable, the human way will have a human answer to the question, but in that answer, let all humans think as well that the way we all think, and feel cannot be compared to what the Lord has feeling for humans.
 Regardless of your sin, the love from the heart, that is what the Lord wants to see, not the love from the mouth, but the love from deep inside your heart and soul.

-[44] And turning to the woman, He said to Simon, See you this woman?
-I entered into your house, you gave Me no water for My feet; but she has wet My feet with her tears, and wiped with her hair.
+And turning to the woman, He said to Simon, See you this woman?
+I entered into your house, you gave M e no water for My feet; but she has wet M y feet with her tears, and wiped with her hair.

-Comments Luke 7:44 From this verse we can all see clearly, the Lord Himself has entered into your heart, but you have not prepared your heart to accept His teaching, but this poor woman poured out her sorrow upon His feet and wiped them with the hair of her head.
+From this verse we can all see clearly, the Lord Himself has entered into your heart, but you have not prepared your heart to accept His teaching, but this poor woman poured out her sorrow upon His feet and wiped them with the hair of her head.
 This sinner has offered to the Lord the humblest action.
 Also, this action has reflected her true belief in the beloved Son of God.
 She could not pour out her sorrow if she did not give her heart to the Lord and this action shows this clearly; she gave her heart fully to the Lord.
 We all should look at her actions as an example.

-Comments Luke 7:45 The Lord has told Simon that he did not reflect first on his love towards the Lord, but this poor woman has humbled her heart and kissed His feet and has shown respect towards the Lord.
+The Lord has told Simon that he did not reflect first on his love towards the Lord, but this poor woman has humbled her heart and kissed His feet and has shown respect towards the Lord.
 Look upon her, do not forget as well that she kissed the Lord upon the feet; by this she has shown great respect.

-Comments Luke 7:46 This is not a comparison between the two, the Lord wants to point out in this verse that one did not worship, but another humbled herself and worshiped the Lord.
+This is not a comparison between the two, the Lord wants to point out in this verse that one did not worship, but another humbled herself and worshiped the Lord.
 When she anointed His feet with ointment, at that time she humbled herself to being below; she worshiped with respect and came with a humble heart, and this was her action and thought.

 Therefore I say to you, Her many sins have been forgiven; for she loved much; but to whom little is forgiven, the same loves little.

-Comments Luke 7:47a In this verse, we will give attention to "loved much".
+In this verse, we will give attention to "loved much".
 When someone loves the Lord so much, that person will not worship the Lord from the head but will do so from the inner heart and that is why the sins are forgiven, even though that person has committed many sins in their life, but because of the sincere love towards God that person will receive forgiveness.

-Comments Luke 7:47b The person that receives forgiveness little, that relates to the heart which does not recognize the authority of the Lord.
+The person that receives forgiveness little, that relates to the heart which does not recognize the authority of the Lord.
 The love that is little from that person cannot compare with the sin deep inside the heart of that person.
 If you do not love the Lord, you do not give that sin (repent) to the Lord, that sin remains inside you, and you cannot love the Lord if you do not bring that sin and put it to the feet of the Lord to help you.
 The person that loves much also will glorify the Lord of life much, but those that love little also will glorify little.
 The love in this place has been shown in glorifying, if you do not love the Lord, you will never glorify the Lord of life.
 The unconfessed sin of the heart hinders your love towards the Lord.

 And He said to her, Your sins are forgiven.

-Comments Luke 7:48 This woman has come to the Lord with a humble heart, and recognized who the Lord is for her.
+This woman has come to the Lord with a humble heart, and recognized who the Lord is for her.
 She accepts in her heart that the Lord is the One that has authority in forgiving her sins and her sins are forgiven as this verse says.

 And those reclining with Him began to say within themselves, Who is this who even forgives sins?

-Comments Luke 7:49 Even they think within themselves, but we can all see clearly, these people did not recognize the Lord's authority, also their thoughts were going towards blaspheming against the Lord Himself.
+Even they think within themselves, but we can all see clearly, these people did not recognize the Lord's authority, also their thoughts were going towards blaspheming against the Lord Himself.

 "Who is this who even forgives sins?"
 This shows the heart that blasphemes against God, because it does not accept the Lord's authority, the heart guides the mind to doubt the authority, and has questions to themselves that the Lord does not have authority on this earth to forgive any sins.